 Also, you can use your brand mission in your banner ad, if you have enough space.

 Creativity is a must in your banner design if you want to make the user click on it.
 You can create an “aha” moment in their mind or just make them laugh.
-Emotional connection between a brand and a user can be a first step in their relationship.
+Emotional connection between a brand and a user can be the first step in their relationship.

 This is what Yahoo is doing with their banner ads, using creativity to engage with the user.